ValNathan/data-csv-reader/README.md

 5 - It's done !

 Warning !
-The first line of your CSV file must be `niveau_1;niveau_2;niveau_3;date;ventes` and the folliwong lines must respect this order to work properly.
+The first line of your CSV file must be `niveau_1;niveau_2;niveau_3;date;ventes` and the following lines must respect this order to work properly.

 ## Available Scripts